What is Participation?

 How are children and young people in Kingston and Richmond participating?

 We have a Participation Team for children and young people who have special educational needs and/or disability.
-You can see photos of the team members at the bottom of this page!

 Why should children and young people get involved in participation?